PlaidCloud/website/content/en/docs/concepts/workloads/pods/_index.md

 <!-- overview -->

-_Pods_ are the smallest deployable units of computing that you can create and manage in Kubernetes.
+_Pods_ are the smallest deployable units of computing that you can create and manage in PlaidCloud.

 A _Pod_ (as in a pod of whales or pea pod) is a group of one or more
 {{< glossary_tooltip text="containers" term_id="container" >}}, with shared storage and network resources, and a specification for how to run the containers.
 A Pod's contents are always co-located and